There are times that the mental illness or addiction of a loved one leaves you completely and utterly unable to act. Immobile. Stunned. Catatonic.

 I expected it from clueless neighbors and uneducated parents.

 Surprisingly, the most belittling humiliation came from behavioral health specialists–people I was paying to educate me on what to do.
 Don’t get me wrong, there are some compassionate, awesome people in the field.
-But in 2010, finding them … Read more...
+But … Read more...